misudashi/systems/2 CAPS/Japanese/WJR4.md

 From what I've understood so far, it seems that よつば is a young girl who's moving houses.
 I figured that out because I saw 「ここ家がいっぱい」, in which I recognized 「家」 and 「ここ」.
 I learned a new way of saying 「すごい」, which is 「すげえ」.
 I had to look up the word in order to realize they were the same.

 The 漫画 seems pretty cool, and honestly not too hard to read.
 Though, I doubt that it will be a practical way to learn Japanese, due to the fact that I'm reading it using a scan, which makes it impossible to select a word and copy-paste it into [jisho.org](https://jisho.org/), or to use Yomichan, making things extra-difficult when there is a sentence I don't understand at all.
 I think I would rather study Japanese texts on a website, so I can quickly look up things when I want to.
-I will try to look more into that if I have the time.

 ### Yuta's Japanese Guide